WarwickAI/gpt3-exams/2019/Question 2.md

 The scope of variable s is not specified.
 ```

-(0/6) - Codex isn't great at identifying syntax errors in code
+(0/6) - Codex isn't great at identifying syntax errors in code, likely because there weren't many examples in the 2017 paper

 ### 2b
 2b After fixing the syntax of the code from 2a, if you run it you will see that there is a logical error, in that it does not run correctly or results in a runtime error.
 Identify the error and provide a fix for it?